An updated version of these resources is coming in 2026.

 Free app found on both the iTunes app store and in Google Play.
 Play through clinical cases allowing you to practice clinical decisions.
 At the end of each case, you are given a thorough explanation for the reasoning and comprehensive key learning points for you to take home.
 Not the most useful app for direct exam study, however can be fun and very beneficial to use in your spare time to build medical knowledge.

-Lectures #
+Lectures / Video Resources #

 The DAROGA YouTube channel is an Obstetrics & Gynaecology online lecture series delivered by the much loved, Dr Alphonse Roux, and targeted to the Year 5 Human Reproductive Health program.
 Particular highlights of DAROGA include its OSCE Pearls of Wisdom videos and the cameos from "Zen Master Jimmy."

-You may have heard of Khan Academy.
-Their extensive collection of educational videos spans almost every field of study.
+An extensive collection of educational videos spans almost every field of study.
 Khan Academy's biology videos can be a great place to get an understanding of FBS or MMI concepts and their medicine videos can help you to gain a basic understanding of complex concepts.
 Very useful for simplifying those hard to grasp areas including renal and respiratory physiology.

 Possibly the most knowledgeable human being when it comes to the RAAS (Renin-Angiotensin-Aldosterone System, in case you are yet to watch the Dr Najeeb video) Dr Najeeb's Youtube channel contains 100s of videos explaining key anatomical, physiological and pathological concepts.